wp-plugins/youtube-channel/readme.txt

 * Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window
 * Translated to Serbian and Spanish (English by default)

+= Styling =
+You can use `style.css` from theme to style `YouTube Video` widget content.
+* .youtube_channel - widget wrapper class
+* .ytc_title - class of video title abowe thumbnail/video object
+* .ytc_video_container - class of container for single item
+* .ytc_video_1, .ytc_video_2, ... - class of container for single item with ordering number of item in widget
+* .ytc_video_first - class of first container for single item
+* .ytc_video_last - class of last container for single item
+* .ytc_video_mid - class of all other containers for single item
+* .ytc_description - class for video description text
+* .ytc_link - class of container for link to channel

 = Issues =
 Controls light theme and hidden annotations does not work for chromeless object.
+Video description for videos from playlist does nt work.

 = Credits =
 Chromeless option borrowed from [Chromeless YouTube](http://wordpress.org/extend/plugins/chromeless-youtube/) extension.